 - Since 2012-13, Housing SA has been unable to provide the 'dwelling history' file which includes the variables necessary for the calculation of turnaround time. - In April 2020, Housing SA implemented a new data collection system.
 A number of data migration errors and coding changes in the new system led to reporting errors or an inability to provide items in 2019-20.
-In particular: - Dwelling and tenancy details were unable to be provided for some PH dwellings. - o Income unit identifier was not provided. - Greatest need is likely to be an undercount due to a data migration error - South Australia can no longer distinguish between greatest need reasons.
-For greatest need households, greatest need reason is reported as homeless (code 1).
+In particular: - Dwelling and tenancy details were unable to be provided for some PH dwellings. - · Income unit identifier was not provided. - Greatest need is likely to be an undercount due to a data migration error. - South Australia was unable to distinguish between greatest need reasons.
+For greatest need households, greatest need reason was reported as homeless (code 1) in 2019-20.